perdian/devlauncher/README.md

 ## Download

-The latest version of the DevLauncher can be downloaded from:
+The latest development releases of the DevLauncher can be downloaded from:
 **[http://dev.perdian.de/devlauncher/releases/latest/](http://dev.perdian.de/devlauncher/releases/latest/)**

-The releases are also available from Maven Central using the following dependency:
+The official releases are also available from Maven Central using the following
+dependency:

       <dependency>
           <groupId>de.perdian.apps.devlauncher</groupId>
           <artifactId>devlauncher</artifactId>
-        <version>3.0.0</version>
+          <version>3.0.1</version>
       </dependency>

 ## Usage